Infineon/mtb-example-psoc6-dfu-basic/README.md

 <details><summary><b>In Third-party IDEs</b></summary>

-1. Follow the instructions from the **In Command-line Interface (CLI)** section to create the application, and import the libraries using the `make getlibs` command.
+1. Follow the instructions from the **In command-line interface (CLI)** section to create the application, and import the libraries using the `make getlibs` command.

 2. Export the application to a supported IDE using the `make <ide>` command.